Kohlrabi – have you ever heard of the vegetable with this unusual name?

-Boil the bulbs whole in vegetable or chicken stock (with stems, leaves, and any tough ends removed), then let it cool.
-Remove the top, and hollow it out.
+Boil the bulbs whole in vegetable or chicken stock (with stems, leaves, and any tough ends removed), then let them cool.
+Remove the tops, and hollow them out.

 Just as you did with the onions, this hollowed out portion can be added to the stuffing.
 The remaining directions and suggestions for the recipe stay the same.